resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer: C**

 ## Project -> Instances Tab

+**Activity:**  Could you all please make sure you are on the Instances tab.

+**Q:** Is everyone on the same tab as me?

+Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

 This is simply the place where you get to see the information about all your running machines.